 In 2002, I purchased my first SLR Camera Canon Rebel) and the fun began.
 I learned about F-stops (aperture), shutter speeds, and ISO/ASA (film speed).
 I learned to take my SLR off the auto modes and to shoot manually.
 I noted my camera settings in a notebook and reviewed my prints and learned how to make adjustments and get the correct exposure.
 I switched from Canon to Nikon and shot film for two years.
 In 2004, I got my first DSLR and being able to instantly review my images was a game changer.
-I could on the fly make adjustments and be creative.
+I could make adjustments and be creative on the fly.

 Photography has allowed me to travel, to witness events that I never imagined and to develop my creative eye.
 Thanks for stopping by and allowing me to share my images with you.